Parallaxer/Parallaxer/README.md

     ```
 2) The scroll indicator shall travel up and down the full height of the scroll view's frame; this is straight-forward:
     ```Swift
-    let indicatorPositionInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)
+    let indicatorInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)
     ```

-#### Finally, relate these intervals to each other:
+#### Finally, relate these intervals to each other using transform operations:

 Whenever scrolling occurs, the indicator's position on the screen needs to change; `ParallaxTransform` can
 help with that.